goodudetheboy/finance/cfa/mark-meldrum/statistical-concept-and-market-returns/note.md

 ![alt text](image/4-example-for-histogram.png)

-Make sure to leave no gaps between your different categories, if you do, it often means no observations in that category.
+Make sure to leave no gaps between your different categories if there are no gaps between the categories; if you do, it often means no observations in that category.

 #### Frequency Polygon